 How to apply:

-Please complete the application form BAYLY-PRIZE-APPLICATION-FORM-2022, and return by email with a PDF of your thesis to The Director, Alison Ohta, firstname.lastname@example.org, and The Events Officer Matty Bradley email@example.com by Friday 15th April 2022.
+Please complete the application form BAYLY-PRIZE-APPLICATION-FORM-2023, and return by email with a PDF of your thesis to The Director, Alison Ohta, firstname.lastname@example.org, and The Events Officer Matty Bradley email@example.com by Friday 14th April 2023.

 Application details required:

-The panel of adjudicators is composed of: Professor Benjamin Hopkins (George Washington University), Professor Susanne Brandtstädter (Koln), Professor Magnus Marsden (Sussex), Dr Rian Thum (Manchester), and Professor Arne Westad (Yale).
+The panel of adjudicators is composed of: Professor Benjamin Hopkins (George Washington University), Professor Susanne Brandtstädter (Koln), Professor Magnus Marsden (Sussex), Dr Rian Thum (Manchester), and Professor Nile Green (UCLA).

 A shortlist will be published in September.
 The prizewinner will be announced at a special meeting of the RAS in October, and publication as a Royal Asiatic Society monograph will be offered.
 Other finalists will be eligible for consideration for an award of the Royal Asiatic Society’s Universities’ Prize Essay, and their work may be considered for publication by the RAS.